The Habit Modification 2min read

-The routine or behavior is usually the most obvious part of the habit, because it is the behaviour we would like to change.
-A good approach is to insert an opposing behavior, one that can be done for longer than a couple of minutes and is unnoticeable to others.
+The routine or behaviour is usually the most obvious part of the habit, because it is the behaviour we would like to change.
+A good approach is to insert an opposing behaviour, one that can be done for longer than a couple of minutes and is unnoticeable to others.

 Taking the chocolate bar example.
 Recognising it is the break from your work that you are graving, get up and go for a walk around the block.
 Is it the socialising, get up and go for a walk around the block with a friend.

 Have a Plan